-Committee Membership Boosters Organize fund-raising projects throughout the year School Spirit Plan special events for all the staff, students and school's families Moral Focus Plan ongoing activities and projects related to the monthly virtue Technology Advisory Group Support the NHA Master Technology Plan by increasing computer literace Ambassadors су Plan and conduct events to attract families to enroll in the school and recognition events oversee staff Library & Book Coordinate efforts for volunteers to help with library administrative du ities Committee Support Opportunities These include a wide variety of tasks and time commitments.
-Many are one-time of tasks and time commitments.
-Many are one-time of tasks and time commitments. opportunities.
-Assist with fundraisers (e.g., distribution of goods) Hospitality Bring cookies or other refreshments for one or more special events Library & Book Cover, repair, or shelve books; read and review books; or assist at Book Moral Focus k Fair Assist with projects as needed at one or more activities Staff Appreciation Bring food or other items for events Technology Advisory Group Support the NHA Master Technology Plan by increasing computer literac су Ambassadors Assist with events to attract families to the school Other Opportunities "Watch DOGS" (Dads of Great Students) Group Dads scheduled to come & spend a day on campus assisting in a variety of ways Lunch/Playground Supervision athly basis Supervise classes during lunch or recess on a weekly, bi-weekly, or mor Student Store ithly basis Supervise the Student Store or cart with student items for purchase with "Cats Cash" (token economy) .
-With Cats Music Assist with music programs (e.g., decorating, organizing) Office Help Assist office staff as needed Physical Education Assist with Field Day Coaching Middle School Head and/or Assistant Coaches may be needed for a variety • school sports - including basketball, volleyball, cross-country, and socce er.
+Comm ittee Membership

+Boosters

+Organize fund-raising projects throughout the year

+School Spirit

+Plan special events for all the staff, students and school's families

+Moral Focus

+Plan ongoing activities and projects related to the monthly virtue

+Technology Advisory Group

+Support the NHA Master Technology Plan by increasing computer literacy

+Ambassadors

+Plan and conduct events to attract families to enroll in the school and oversee staff

+recognition events

+Library & Book

+Coordinate efforts for volunteers to help with library administrative duties

+Comm ittee Support Opportunities

+These include a wide variety of tasks and time commitments.
+Many are one-time opportunities.

+Boosters

+Assist with fundraisers (e.g., distribution of goods)

+Hospitality

+Bring cookies or other refreshments for one or more special events

+Library & Book

+Cover, repair, or shelve books; read and review books; or assist at Book Fair

+Moral Focus

+Assist with projects as needed at one or more activities

+Staff Appreciation

+Bring food or other items for events

+Technology Advisory Group

+Support the NHA Master Technology Plan by increasing computer literacy

+Ambassadors

+Assist with events to attract families to the school

+Other Opportunities

+"Watch DOGS" (Dads of Great Students) Group

+Dads scheduled to come & spend a day on campus assisting in a variety of ways

+Lunch/Playground Supervision

+Supervise classes during lunch or recess on a weekly, bi-weekly, or monthly basis

+Student Store

+Supervise the Student Store or cart with student items for purchase with "Cats

+Cash" (token economy)

+Music

+Assist with music programs (e.g., decorating, organizing)

+Office Help

+Assist office staff as needed

+Physical Education

+Assist with Field Day

+Coaching

+Middle School Head and/or Assistant Coaches may be needed for a variety of middle

+school sports - including basketball, volleyball, cross-country, and soccer.
+School Tours/Ambassadors

+JULIOUL I OUI 3/ ALLIDASSAUOLS